sangoma/sangoma-sbc-provisioning/README.md

 ## Getting started

-This software performs initial network configuration and provisioning on EMS servers.
+This software provisions a newly installed system by performing initial configuration and registering the configured system on an EMS server.

+The parameters and EMS server options come from a file in ToML format.
-A sample configuration file is provided on the provisioning package, which needs to be renamed from "config-sample-toml" to "config.toml" and placed in the root directory of the USB key OR the /provisioning directory - whichever is being used for provisioning.

-Options required for provisioning and initial network setup should be configured in this "config.toml" file, which contains documentation about each supported option and defaults for most parameters.
+A sample ToML configuration file is provided on the provisioning package, which needs to be renamed from "config-sample.toml" to "config.toml" and placed in the root directory of the USB key OR the /provisioning directory (whichever is being used for provisioning).
+Options required for initial setup are documented in this sample file, which also has defaults for most parameters.

+There are a few differente "actions" supported, which are all executed in the following order if no action is specified:

+* update: Updates the system to the latest version (if required);
+* config: Configures the system using information in "config.toml";
+* request: Registers the current system in the EMS server;
+* restore: Restores extra configuration from a template file (if specified).

-The "request" phase also supports some commands passed via command line, which override the values found in the configuration file (if specified).
+The "request" action also supports some commands passed via command line, which override the values found in the configuration file (if specified).

+The "restore" action (optional) will restore additional system configuration from the configuration backup file passed to the "--template" comand line option.
+If this option is not provided, the step is skipped.

 Some options can be automatically inferred: a special format is supported for a few parameters section "EMS", namely "ip", "macid", "altmacid" and